 If there’s one thing that constantly surprises me it’s that we don’t really talk about how fucked up a relationship can get after a baby.
+And it can be easy to think that there is no hope for your relationship once 2 becomes 3.

 Don’t get me wrong, it’s not always permanent and is hopefully just a temporary downturn but it happens to so many couples though that I really can’t understand why we aren’t more open about it.